-In order to be approved under section 30B(2), an entity must satisfy the Commissioner that, amongst other things, substantially the whole of its funding is derived from its annual or other long-term members or from an appropriation by the government.
+In order to be granted approval under section 30B(2), an entity must satisfy the Commissioner that it falls within the definition of "entity" in section 30B(1) and meets all the prescribed requirements, which include, that substantially the whole of its funding is derived from its annual or other long-term members or from an appropriation by the government, are met.

-An entity bears the onus of proving that it complies with the requirements relative to the approval as discussed in this Note75 and must retain the necessary evidence to support the view taken.76 The burden may be discharged by way of supporting evidence submitted by the entity, provided such evidence is reasonable.
+An entity bears the onus of proving that it complies with the requirements relative to the approval as highlighted in this Note and must retain the necessary evidence to support the view taken.
+The burden may be discharged by way of supporting evidence submitted by the entity.